rabbi-lion/dwm/README.md

 ## Scratchpads

-Scratchpads are integrated directly into dwm and can be toggled independently of the normal tags.
+Integrated directly into dwm.
+Can be toggled independently of the normal tags.
 Floating scratchpads are centered automatically.

 ## Swallowing

 Terminal windows can swallow applications launched from them.
 When the child application exits, the original terminal window is restored.

 ## Sticky windows

 Windows can be marked sticky so they remain visible when switching between tags.

-## Desktop toggle

-A desktop mode can temporarily hide normal client windows, providing quick access to the desktop without changing the active tag.

 ## Gaps

 Vanity gaps provide configurable inner and outer gaps between tiled windows and the edges of the monitor.

 ## Floating windows